Craig-Lab/H3-K27M-Hematopoiesis/README.md

-# H3-K27M-Hematopoiesis
+# H3-K27M mutation alters the dynamics of human hematopoietic stem cells and delays erythroid differentiation
-This code accompanies the article "H3-K27M mutation alters the dynamics of human hematopoietic stem cells and delays erythroid differentiation".
+This repository accompanies the article "H3-K27M mutation alters the dynamics of human hematopoietic stem cells and delays erythroid differentiation".
+It includes the original blood cell count tables from the xenotransplantation mouse model and the necessary code for the mathematical analysis.